tbm00/DeluxeCombatAddon64/README.md

     disabledGraceMessage: "" # "You &ndisabled&r your newbie protection, your PVP is &a&nenabled&r!"
     disabledGraceByOtherMessage: "" # "Your newbie protection has been &ndisabled&r, your PVP is &a&nenabled&r!"
     preventedToggleInWorldsMessage: "&cYou cannot toggle pvp in this world!"
+    preventedToggleWithBountyMessage: "&cYou cannot toggle pvp in with an active bounty!"
     preventedToggleInCombatMessage: "&cYou cannot toggle pvp during combat!"
     preventedToggleAfterCombatMessage: "&cYou cannot toggle pvp after recent combat -- please wait &6<time_left>&c!"
     preventedToggleAfterMurderMessage: "&cYou cannot toggle pvp after killing someone -- please wait &6<time_left>&c!"